 Moving on through using more and more of the Ancient Greek, even though still not understandable on an intellectual level, it becomes apparent that the sound and body of the language still carry a meaning and emotional depth.
 There is a certain power and majesty carried through by the way the language begs to be embodied, spoken, regardless of comprehension by the speaker.

-Constantin Gindele, 1st year student at CISPA
+Constantin Gindele, 1st year student

 It is impressive how much language reflects the culture There are some important differences between Greek language and English or Scandinavian languages in the feeling that is created while you speak the words concerning how direct a language is.
 I have thought about that before, but it became even more obvious during the workshop.
 Greek is my mother tongue, so I could not be certain if I feel that because I express myself better in Greek or because the language itself is more direct.
 After having some discussions with other participants I realised that they had the same experience without even knowing exactly the meaning of the phrases.
 Another difference that I observed is that in Greek it is easier to refer to something without using all the time the object we are referring to, while in English we always have to refer to the object we speak about.
 This gives more freedom in Greek to create new expressions.
 Probably, that is why poetry is so different in Greek than in North European and western languages.